-Estimates for this Determination must be prepared in accordance with the following principles:
+Estimates for these applications should be prepared in accordance with the following principles:

-In the majority of cases, responsible emitters will be sophisticated reporters with robust financial and production planning capabilities.
-The discipline of production planning is well established and the basic statistical tools such as the derivation of the confidence interval (CI) (from historic data) and the prediction interval (PI) (for forward-looking data) are likely to be well understood by the applicants.
-It should be straightforward for the applicant to provide sufficient evidence to support the claim on the quantity of production variables that are ‘reasonably likely’ to be produced at the facility.
-The types of information that an applicant may be expected to make available to an auditor on production variables will differ by the calculated baseline criteria that they are applying for.
+In the majority of cases, responsible emitters will be sophisticated organisations with robust financial and production planning capabilities, as well as pre-existing processes.
+It should therefore be straightforward for the applicant to provide sufficient evidence to support the claim on the quantity of production variables that is ‘reasonably likely’ to be produced at the facility.
+The types of information that an applicant may be expected to make available to an auditor on production variables will differ depending on the calculated baseline criteria they are applying for.

-Other forms of evidence to support the use of confidence intervals in production planning include, but are not limited to:
+Other forms of evidence to support the existing production plan include, but are not limited to:

 7 This guidance is based on ASA 540 Audit of Accounting Estimates, Including Fair Value Accounting Estimates and Related Disclosures issued by the AUASB, available on the